jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Compute/Operation-Guide/File-Management.md

 ## Action Steps:
 1. Click **Upload** button in the page.
-2. Click **Select file** in the pop-up window; select the file to be locally uploaded; click “Upload” for uploading.
+2. Click **Select file** in the pop-up window; select the file to be locally uploaded; click "Upload" for uploading.